AionNext/BizCod/Programming Guide/Abstract Data Types/Graph.md

 >MS: yes, in this case the Graph would need to inherit from Vertex
 >
 >MEP: How would I add an edge that is `not` directed?
 Would I have to add it twice in each direction?
+>
->MS : no, just once
+>MS : no, just once.
+Graph is either directed or undirected.
 >
 >MEP: When we add a vertex how are we defining/specifying its name?